-An infection occurs when harmful bacteria, viruses, or fungi (such as yeast) invade the body and the immune system is not able to destroy them quickly enough.
+An infection occurs when the immune system is not able to quickly destroy harmful bacteria, viruses, or fungi or yeast.
 People with cancer are more likely to develop infections because both cancer and cancer treatments weaken the immune system.

-Relieving side effects, also called symptom management, palliative care, or supportive care, is an important part of cancer care and treatment.
-Although infections usually are treatable, they can be serious and potentially life-threatening.
-Talk with your health care team about any symptoms you experience, including any symptoms of an infection or a change in symptoms.
+Relieving side effects is an important part of cancer care and treatment.
+This is called symptom management or palliative care.
+Although infections are treatable, they can be serious and potentially life-threatening.
+Talk with your doctor about any symptoms you experience, including any symptoms of an infection or a change in symptoms.

-People with cancer and neutropenia or a low white blood cell count are more likely to develop an infection that becomes serious.
-Infections may start almost anywhere, and common places include the mouth, skin, lungs, urinary tract, rectum, and genital areas (such as the vagina).
+Infections may start almost anywhere.
+Common places for an infection to start include the mouth, skin, lungs, urinary tract, rectum, and the genitals.
 Talk with your doctor right away if you experience any of the following signs of infection:

 - Chills or sweating

 - Sore throat, sores in the mouth, or a toothache

 - Pain or burning when urinating, or urinating often